 |Newer model (2021)|

 Armada Pro900 Advanced Digital Underground Locator

-It can transmit solid or impermanent signals making it easy to use.
+It can transmit ground penetrating radar solid or impermanent signals making it easy to use.
 It has a reputation for crystal clear reception aided by a KOSS stereo headset to make sure you can locate utilities easily.
 Armada claims and it users agree that there is no noise distortion while tracking – you only hear your signal.
 Many lesser quality locators pick up interference making it harder to track cables and wires.

 The Pro900 also features indictive mode capabilities, and a new IC3 inductive clamp and inductive antenna modes for better accuracy and faster tracking.

 One interesting feature is the ability to track power cables without a transmitter using the 50/60Hz passive locating mode, without disconnecting or connecting underground cables to the locator.

 The kit includes the digital transmitter controls, ground stake, connect leads, antenna, inductive clamp, headset, digital receiver wand, batteries and a hard plastic case.

 The warranty on this model is 12 months.
 Somewhat standard for this price range but could be better!